cev-api/Wurst7-CevAPI/README.md

 - Auto toggle AutoTool option (If it wasn't on already, it will be enabled when using Nuker then turned off with Nuker)

 ### AutoSteal improvements
 - Toggle 'Steal/Store Same' to move items that match the same ones in the players inventory or chest.
-Bindable to a key.
+Bind-able to a key.

 ### BaseFinder improvements
 - Updated natural blocks list to latest versions.